 Getting to Pompeii from Rome

 The easiest way to accomplish your visit is by private driver directly from your accommodations to Pompeii, followed by a nice lunch and a stroll in Sorrento or a classic pizza in Naples.
 The private driver can organize a guide for Pompeii and reserve a restaurant for you, too.
 Vary the itinerary to include, according to your interests Amalfi, Positano, Vesuvius or the dock for the hydrofoil to Capri.
-Contact Rocco at Rome Value Transfer for a quote for his excellent service: [email protected].
 An approximate schedule would be to leave Rome at 7:30am visit Pompeii, lunch and wander about Sorrento, returning to Rome about 4:30-5:00pm.
-Be sure to tell him Italy Perfect sent you.

 A guided tour that offers a van or bus from Rome to Pompeii is also easy and a good value.
 You may need to go from your Italy Perfect vacation apartment to a nearby hotel to meet up.
 It is a care-free trip with the benefits of a knowledgeable guide.

 *Naples is know for its pick-pockets.
-Just be smart, purses bandolier style, jewelry hidden, wallets in front pockets.
+Just be smart, purses bandolier style, jewelry hidden, waist wallets and wallets in front pockets.

 When in Pompeii

 If on your own, we suggest getting an audio guide, or hiring a guide, usually there are several available at the entrance to the ruins.